Thermal Imaging Cameras: The Standard For Firefighting

 Veteran firefighters may remember when they first introduced ear flaps on helmets and protective Nomex hoods.
 When these were initially standardized in the industry, firefighters pushed back.
 Why?
 Because the flaps and hoods would not let you feel the heat, so you would not know when to get out.

 With thermal imaging on the rise, the time to make a new standard is now.
 Significant advancements have been made in terms of personal thermal imaging cameras.
-But as to be expected, there has been some major push back in early adoption.
-We can continue the trend, or we can set the new precedent.
+But as to be expected, there has been some major pushback in early adoption.
+We can continue the trend, or we can set a new precedent.

 TICs: What Can't They Do?

 - Structure Fires, as mentioned above.

 - Hazmat Responses: Visualize temperature differentials between the product and its surroundings.
 Determine a threat level, how much gas or liquid has spilled, and if it is spreading.